Skip to main content

 • Breaking changes MUST be reflected in a major version increment (v2.0.0).

-• Security review phase MUST be included before finalization.
+• A security review phase MUST be completed before finalisation.

 • Errata MUST undergo security review if impacting critical components.